zalando-nakadi/paradox-nakadi-consumer/README.md

 Here are the configuration explanations

-`paradox.nakadi.errorhandler.sqs.enabled`: If it is true, the handler is binded to context automatically.
+`paradox.nakadi.errorhandler.sqs.enabled`: If it is true, the handler is bound to context automatically.

 `paradox.nakadi.errorhandler.sqs.queueName`: The place where the failed events are stored.